A sharp signature bound for positive four-braids: Setup: Signatures of links via Goeritz forms and positive braids

 \subsection{Positive braids}

 Let $B_b$ be Artin's \emph{braid group} on $b$ strands~\cite{Artin_TheorieDerZoepfe}.

 A braid $\beta$ in $B_b$ corresponds to a (geometric) braid, represented via braid diagrams, and yields a link $\widehat{\beta}$ via the closure operation.
-Generators $a_i$ ($a_i^{-1}$) correspond to braids given by the braid diagram where the $i$th and $i+1$th strands cross once positively (negatively).
+Generators $a_i$ (respectively $a_i^{-1}$) correspond to braids given by the braid diagram where the $i$th and $(i+1)$-st strands cross once positively (respectively negatively).
+This yields that a \emph{braid word}---a word in the generators of $B_b$---defines a diagram for the braid it encodes.
 We illustrate this in Figure~\ref{fig:braidandclosure} for one example to set conventions and refer to~\cite{Birman_74_BraidsAMSStudies} for a detailed account.